Your Medicare Coverage

 Your costs in Original Medicare

 You must go to a supplier that's enrolled in Medicare for Medicare to pay for your device.
 You pay 20% of the Medicare-approved amount for external prosthetic devices, and the Part B deductible applies.
+Medicare will only pay for prosthetic items furnished by a supplier enrolled in Medicare, no matter who submits the claim (you or your supplier).

 To find out how much your specific test, item, or service will cost, talk to your doctor or other health care provider.
 The specific amount you’ll owe may depend on several things, like other insurance you may have, how much your doctor charges, whether your doctor accepts assignment, the type of facility, and the location where you get your test, item, or service.